vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 _Case:_ `proposed-commitment-variation < 0`

-At the begining of each epoch, calculate actual commitment variation for each LP as:
+At the beginning of each epoch, calculate actual commitment variation for each LP as:

 $$
 \text{commitment-variation}_i=\min(-\text{proposed-commitment-variation}_i, \text{bond account balance}_i).